The Outer Worlds 2: Reception

+Critical reception

 The Outer Worlds 2 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 OpenCritic determined that 88% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.

+The game was nominated for Best Role Playing Game at The Game Awards 2025, and for Role-Playing Game of the Year at the 29th Annual D.I.C.E.
+Awards.

+Sales

+In February 2026, it was revealed that The Outer Worlds 2 had failed to meet the sales expectations of Xbox Game Studios, and that a sequel to the game is not currently planned.